kazumaki/grid-framework/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this final project, we’ll get to take everything we’ve learned and use it to build your own simple grid-based framework.
+In this final project, we’ll get to take everything we’ve learned and use it to build your simple grid-based framework.
 As with the other final projects, we’ll keep it relatively open-ended to give you a chance to exercise your creativity and problem-solving skills.
 It will be a great project to show off to potential employers as well.

 Once we’re done setting up our framework, we will use it to clone any website.